Focus areas

 Aiming to achieve sustainable women’s economic empowerment, UNDP will address the factors that can most directly promote it: access to individual, household, and community resources; the breaking of unequal social norms and the building of strong, inclusive and gender sensitive institutions.

-UNDP will work with the private sector, improving access of women entrepreneurs to capacity development programmes and financing opportunities, as well as fostering cooperation and mutual support among business networks on both banks of Nistru river.
+UNDP works with the private sector, improving access of women entrepreneurs to capacity development programmes and financing opportunities, as well as fostering cooperation and mutual support among business networks on both banks of Nistru river.

 New technologies are changing the dynamics of work and the skills required presenting both opportunities for creating gender-equal economic opportunities for women, as well as important challenges.
 A key priority for UNDP is to ensure that women have relevant skills in the context of future of work.
 The need for skilling and reskilling will be addressed along with other factors constraining women’s equal access to economic opportunities, such as the unbalanced burden of unpaid care, social norms and stereotypes, and workplace inequality.

-UNDP will continue to promote the advancement of digital literacy of women and girls, especially for those from disadvantaged groups, as well as for the advancement of women’s and girls’ access to Science, Technology, Engineering and Mathematics (STEM).
+UNDP will continue to promote the advancement of digital literacy of women and girls, especially for those from disadvantaged groups, as well as for the advancement of women’s and girls’ access to STEEAM (science, technology, engineering, entrepreneurship, arts, and maths).

 Gender equality and effective governance, justice & human rights

 UNDP helps the national partners to develop gender-sensitive policies and budgets, introduce gender analysis in policymaking, set gender-sensitive targets and indicators, and collect and disseminate sex disaggregated data.
-The Parliament is being supported in the re-establishment of the Women Caucus and enhancing its role in law making and oversight.
+The Parliament has been supported in the re-establishment of the Women Caucus and enhancing its role in law making and oversight.
 The capacity of the Central Electoral Commission to collect, analyze and disseminate sex disaggregated data on candidates, elected officials, electoral administrators and active voters was enhanced through the automated elections system developed with UNDP support.
-The recruitment system of Police is being reformed, also with a view at creating better opportunities for women to join Police forces.
-UNDP will set the systems for the coordinated and coherent work of the law enforcement and justice sector actors to improve the access to justice of the vulnerable groups, and in particular, of the survivors of gender-based violence.

 Gender equality and climate change, environment & energy